yezyilomo/django-restql/docs/index.md

 ```

 ### Querying flat fields
-**django-restql** handle all GET requests with a `query` parameter, this parameter is the one used to pass all fields to be included/excluded in a response.
+**Django RESTQL** handle all GET requests with a `query` parameter, this parameter is the one used to pass all fields to be included/excluded in a response.
 For example to select `id` and `username` fields from User model, send a request with a ` query` parameter as shown below.

 `GET /users/?query={id, username}`
 ```js